 - If you want to log in out of MXCuBE but the Sign out button appears to be inactive, try increasing the size of the browser window.
 This can be a problem when running MXCuBE3 on a small screen.

 - Currently MXCuBE will give an error at the beginning of the data collection if the calculated flux is 0, or if the beam has not stabilized after an energy change, but it will not stop the task.
 If the diffraction images look blank (no scatter from the air creating a beamstop shadow, no counts on the detector), there is likely no beam reaching the sample.
 The most common reason is a beam dump.
-Please see the section about measuring the flux to help diagnose the problem.
+Please see the section above Monitoring the beam and measuring the flux to help diagnose the problem.

 - If you are using the fully focused beam and observe that the flux values decrease steadily during the experiment for the same beam transmission and apertue values, try to align the beam in the beamline tool menu.
 This should not be necessary for larger beam sizes.

 - If the data collection fails with a “Failed to arm detector” error, please check that you are not trying to collect images with the same name as a previous data collection.
 If this is not the case and the data collection fails with this or another error, contact staff.